tgirke/plantsecretome/mydoc/mydoc_studenttraining.md

 We are training high school students, high school teachers, community  and 4-yr college undergraduates, graduate students, and postdocs in cell biology, genomic-editing, genomics, bioinformatics, and collaborative interdisciplinary research.

-Below please find some images of our outreach and training of futuere young scientists.
+Below please find some images of our outreach and training of future young scientists.